The Department of Integrative Physiology

 faculty computer purchase program; and office space.

-- Compile information for departmental Salary Committee for
+- Schedules meetings and compiles information for departmental

-- Maintain and disseminate current and accurate version of
+- Maintains and disseminates current and accurate versions of

 departmental faculty rules.

-- Manage and supervise the department Business and Academic
+- Manage and supervise the department Business support staff

 - Responsible for hiring decisions, training, leave approval,